CqLouisLiu/naive_stl/README.md

 # naive_stl
-naive_stl is a tint C++ dynamic lib.
+naive_stl is a tiny C++ dynamic lib.
 Its idea is from sgi_stl, libcxx and so on.
-It's a good exercise for C++/datastructure freshman.
+It's a good exercise for C++ freshman.